 Applicants will need to submit a Standard State Application (STD 678) and separate statement of purpose.
 In the “Explanations” box, please indicate three program areas you are most interested in interning, and rank them on a scale of one to three with one being the most preferred area and three being the least preferred area.
 For information about the various program areas offered, please see the Program Areas below.
 The application and statement of purpose must be submitted on-line, delivered in person or postmarked by Friday, April 19, 2019.

 Statement of Purpose: Tell us: What do you hope to gain from Cal OES during this internship?
 Minimum Length: 1 page.
 No maximum length.
 Formatting Guidelines: Times New Roman, 12pt font, line spacing double-spaced.
 No photos.

-If submitting application digitally, MS Word document preferred.
+If submitting application digitally, PDF document preferred.
 Completed applications may be submitted by e-mail to Intern.Recruitment@caloes.ca.gov.